Queer Students (Lesbian, Gay, Bisexual, Transgender, And Intersex)

 Several scholarships are available to the Berkeley LGBTIQ community.
 Visit Scholarship Connection online, click Search Database, select the Search by Underrepresented Group link, and hit the LGBT button (scholarships.berkeley.edu).

 The number of lesbian, gay, bisexual, transgender, and queer student organizations available at Cal is quite exciting.
-The Cal LGBTIQ and ally community wants you to get involved!
+The Cal LGBTQ and ally community wants you to get involved!
 Getting involved means new friends, new experiences, and greater knowledge.
 There are many ways to help out that vary according to level of student commitment.
-Visit lead.berkeley.edu, or stop by the Queer Alliance and Resource Center (queer.berkeley.edu) or the Gender Equity Resource Center (geneq.berkeley.edu) to find out about LGBTIQ groups.
+Visit lead.berkeley.edu, queer.berkeley.edu, or the Gender Equity Resource Center (geneq.berkeley.edu) to find out about LGBTIQ groups.

 The Queer Alliance & Resource Center (QARC) provides Cal students with a friendly space where they can find more information about lesbian, gay, bisexual, transgender, intersex, and queer-related services and activities on campus and in the surrounding community.
-QARC is run by a board of representatives from the more than 15 LGBTIQ student organizations on campus, and they help coordinate commuinty-wide events and more (queer.berkeley.edu; A15 Hearst Field Annex).
+QARC is run by a board of representatives from the more than 20 LGBTQ student organizations on campus, and they help coordinate community-wide events and more (queer.berkeley.edu; A15 Hearst Field Annex).

 Queer Grads provides a community for queer graduate students and their peers without a particular disciplinary focus.
-Queer Grads offers informational referrals and aid in navigating University services for LGBTIQ graduate students, an arena for activism and substantive intellectual discussion, and opportunities for LGBTIQ social networking.
+Queer Grads offers informational referrals and aid in navigating University services for LGBTQ graduate students, an arena for activism and substantive intellectual discussion, and opportunities for LGBTQ social networking.
 To subscribe, send a message to firstname.lastname@example.org with the words "subscribe queergrads" in the body of the email.

 University Health Services: A Guide for Bisexual, Lesbian, Gay and Transgender Students